neil-kuldip/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:
+* Learning Java syntax
+* Troubleshooting FileUtil imports
+* Applying constraints to the features in the user interface

 ## License